Wisconsin Criminal Defense Attorney

 Attorney Rick Coad is consistently recognized as one of the best criminal defense attorneys in Madison, Wisconsin.

 Attorney Rick Coad is consistently recognized as one of the best criminal defense attorneys in Madison, Wisconsin.
 He has almost two decades of experience in defending most of the charges commonly prosecuted in Wisconsin, and has successfully represented clients in more than twenty different counties, the Wisconsin Court of Appeals, and the United States Supreme Court.
-In recognition of his dedication to his clients and his skill, he has been ranked as a Super Lawyer twelve times, most recently in 2022.
+In recognition of his dedication to his clients and his skill, he has been ranked as a Super Lawyer more than a dozen times, most recently in 2023.
 Contact him now for a free consultation.

 “When you first come to our office, we can’t tell you exactly how your case will end up.
 But we know how to get your best possible outcome.”– Richard A. Coad